 It’s getting close to the “offseason” for many outdoor activities.
 Or, at least, the shorter days and holiday business tends to reduce our enjoyment of some of these things.
-It also happens to be a good time to take care of any maintenance you might need to take care of.
-Several years ago, I made use of the winter offseason to sew a couple of down quilts.
+It also happens to be a good time to take care … Read the rest “Offseason Maintenance Projects”

 It’s well into tick season and for many, getting outdoors means dealing with ticks.
 Not only are they annoying little creepy-crawlies, they are also vectors for many different diseases.

-According to the CDC, the following disease/tick species associations are notweworthy in the United States (they are not necessarily exclusive to these particular tick species and there are likely to be more diseases, too):
+According to the CDC, the following disease/tick species associations are notweworthy … Read the rest “Ticks, Ticks, and more Ticks”

 Yeah, I’m not new to the game here.
 This GPS has been reviewed all over the internet already.